Lenton (surname): History

 Edward Lenton, Esq., of Kilmainham served as Provost Marshal of Ireland in 1623.
 He received a grant of arms in Ireland based on those of his ancestors:

 Az. a bend erm. betw. two dolphins embowed bendways or.

 Francis Lenton (b.1629), believed to be of the Buckinghamshire branch of the Lenton family, and member of Lincoln's Inn, was appointed Queen's Poet.

 In 1718 John Lenton was serving as Groom of the Chapel Royal.

 Branches of the family spread across the midlands, to the counties of Warwickshire (a road is still named for the family near Foleshill) and Leicestershire.
 They are recorded as Yeoman farmers in Stoneleigh.
 In Warwickshire they were often involved in the silk industry, such as silk manufacturer Welch & Lenton (historic competitors with Cash's).
+Members of the Lenton family were elected as Guardian's of the Poor in Coventry, for St Michael's Parish in the 1870s.
+The Warwickshire Lenton's had been involved in horse racing since at least the 1760s.
+Lenton & Bray, the Coventry based fuel distributor, sponsored a number of local turf racing competitions, including the Lenton & Bray cup in the 1970s.
+In the 1880s Lavinia Lenton founded the factory L. Lenton Ltd. in Foleshill, manufacturing 'fancy trimmings'.
+By 1912 the company held a number of patents including "the Lenton patent hair curler" and Lenton ladies’ cycle dress guards.
+Though Lavinia’s patent for producing a cycle tyre woven by hand from piano wire was never taken up when registered in 1897, the same system, somewhat modernised, was reportedly used by the first moon landing vehicle some 70 years later.

 Members of the Lenton family were also some of the first founders of the Colony of Virginia, settling as early as the 1630s.

 In more recent history Lenton's have served as Deputy lieutenant's of Huntingdon and Peterborough.